unavi-xyz/unavi/crates/unavi-server-web/README.md

 # unavi-server-web

-Statically serves a web build of the app.
+Static file server hosting a web build of the app.

 ## Usage